 Remote Browser Isolation, as the name suggests, is a technology that isolates web browsing activity from the user's local device.
 Instead of directly accessing websites and executing code on the user's computer or mobile device, RBI redirects browsing activity to a remote server, where the web page is rendered and interactions are processed.
 This isolation prevents any malicious code or potential threats from reaching the user's device, effectively minimizing the risk of a cyberattack.

 Remote browser isolation offers several compelling benefits for organizations.
 Firstly, it significantly reduces the surface area for cyberattacks, as potential threats are contained within a remote environment.
 Additionally, it eliminates the need for frequent patching and software updates on endpoint devices, reducing the burden on IT teams.
-This section will outline these advantages in detail, showcasing how remote browser isolation can enhance cybersecurity posture.

 Implementing remote browser isolation requires careful planning and consideration.
 This section will explore different approaches to implementation, including on-premises solutions and cloud-based services.
 It will also discuss the integration challenges that organizations might face and provide insights into best practices for successful deployment.